pokt-network/poktroll/docusaurus/docs/operate/quickstart/validator_cheatsheet.md

 export VALIDATOR_ADDR=$(poktrolld keys show validator -a)
 ```

-Fund the validator account using the TestNet faucet or by transferring tokens from another account.
+Fund the validator account using [the faucet](../../explore/tools.md) or by transferring tokens from another account.

 Check the balance: